graceyqlin/chess_puzzles/README.md

 It also transforms chess puzzle data in FEN format to a format that can be easily consumed by downstream task.

+Testing functions are saved in get _ puzzle _ test.py.

 Users can either run the scrips directly or run it from command line.

 ## Main Functionality: